wilsonmar/wilsonmar.github.io/_posts/2022-12-15-passwordless.md

    The public key can’t be used for login but rather to show that you possess the private key.

-9. Clck "Set up a passkey".
-Again, that means a key pair was created and stored in your device's operating system.
+7. Clck "Set up a passkey" to complete sign-up.
+That means a key pair was created and stored in your device's operating system.
 And your public key was sent to the website to hold.

-10. Click "Continue" for the "You are logged in" message.
+9. Click "Continue" for the "You are logged in" message.

-11. Click "Logout".
+10. Click "Logout".

     When a registered user returns to a website after registration, the browser automatically presents the public key.
 That's why each browser needs to be upgraded to provide Passkey support.

     ### Sign in using Passkey

-12. Click "Sign in with a passkey" instead of email, Google, Apple, Facebook, or other "federated" sign-in providers.
+11. Click "Sign in with a passkey" instead of email, Google, Apple, Facebook, or other "federated" sign-in providers.

-   ## Use Apple biometrics
+    ### Use Apple biometrics

     On an Apple iPhone or iPad, you can use FaceID on the keyboard to read your face or TouchID to read your fingerprint as the "keys" to authenticate yourself for access.

     Apple has implemented Passkey support in iOS 16, iPadOS 16, and macOS Ventura for apps and websites.
 The credentials are synchronized between the devices of the same user via iCloud.
 And if you need to log into that app or website via another platform, you can generate a QR Code of the unique key stored on your device to authorize a new one.

     Since these keys are not visible to the user, it’s more difficult for attackers to gain access to them.

-13. On an Apple app/device, when you tap on the user name field, you can choose from a list of credentials shown.
+12. On an Apple app/device, when you tap on the user name field, you can choose from a list of credentials shown.
 The fingerprint icon means you can use Touch ID or Face ID instead of typing a password.

-14. Click "Sign in with a passkey".
+13. Click "Sign in with a passkey".
 You should see this:

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1671314706/passkeys.io-touchid-924x656_iovha9.jpg"><img alt="passkeys.io-touchid-924x656.jpg" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1671314706/passkeys.io-touchid-924x656_iovha9.jpg"></a>

-15. Put your finger on top of the TouchID keyboard button, which should result in "You are logged in".
+14. Put your finger on top of the TouchID keyboard button, which should result in "You are logged in".

-16. Click "Logout" when you're done with what you want to do.
+15. Click "Logout" when you're done with what you want to do.

 <hr />